jamiephan/HeroesOfTheStorm_TryMode2.0/README.md

 # In game chat commands

+## Custom Commands:

 The Lib handles chat commands scripts are located in `base.stormdata/LibDEBUG_h.galaxy` and `base.stormdata/LibDEBUG.galaxy`.
 Note that all commands must be done in game chat (either `allies` or `all` chat.
 Public chat channels and private messages does not work.)

-## Current commands:
+### `restart`

-- `-restart`: Restarting the game, without exit and re-enter.
+    Restarting the game, without exit and re-enter.

+### `hi` | `hello`

-- `-hi` or `-hello`: Output a greeting message,
+    Output a greeting message, with your username.

-- `-spawn [unitname]`: Spawn a unit at your location.
-(Functionality currently not functioning and only outputs a debug message.)
+### `summon UNITNAME [PlayerGroup]`

+    Spawn a unit (as long as it loaded by lib) at the centre of the your selected unit group.
+If you only selected 1 unit, it will spawn next to you.
+    Note: It will also enable multi-selection, like Vikings and Samuro with Illusion Master.

+    Parameters:
+        UNITNAME: String, Required, defines the unit name to spawn.
+        [PlayerGroup]: Integer, Optional, defines the owner of the unit.
+Default: EventPlayer(), 1

+        Note for PlayerGroup: 2-5 means ally players, 6-10 means enemy players.
+If you set 6-10, the unit will attack you (if it capable of).
+You cannot control them if you set anything other than you.

+    Examples:
+        summon TownTownHallL2
+        summon HeroRaynor
+        smoon JungleGraveGolemDefender 6

+### `respawntime` | `rst` RESPAWNTIME

+    Override the current respawn timer.
+(Due to the game design, if you set to 0, it will change it to 0.1 automatically.)

+    Parameters:
+        RESPAWNTIME: Integer, Required, defines the respawn time

+## System Commands

+These commands are used by Blizzard internaly, after force to turn in the debug mode, we can use it as well, here are a list of commands from `TriggerLibs/SupportLib`.

+    ---PENDING FOR UPDATE---

 # Tools